rustls/rustls/README.md

 ## Release history:

+* Next release:
+  - Allow custom certificate validation implementations to also handle handshake signature computation.
+This allows uses in non-web contexts, where `webpki` is not likely to process the certificates in use.
+Thanks to @DemiMarie-parity.
+  - Performance improvements.
+Thanks to @nviennot.
 * 0.17.0 (2020-02-22):
   - *Breaking API change*: ALPN protocols offered by the client are passed to the server certificate resolution trait (`ResolvesServerCert`).